7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Common Questions and Answers
+Common Questions & Answers

 Can flushable wipes be truly flushable?

-Can I flush baby wipes down the toilet?
+Do I have to wash baby wipes by flushing them down the toilet?

-Are paper towels okay to flush?
+Are paper towels suitable to flush?

 Additional Information